-My best boozy gingerbread sandwich cookies are a holiday staple in my house.
+My best gingerbread sandwich cookies with rum buttercream are a holiday staple in my house.
 These were developed due to a lack of vanilla extract during my university days.
 They fast became a hit amongst my friends and I still make them every year as part of Christmas baking.
 They're really very easy, but require a bit of prep time as the dough needs to be chilled.
 The recipe can also be made without the booze, using only vanilla extract as a flavouring, but I'd recommend a bit of rum or bourbon for the full effect!

 - Butter - unsalted butter, softened at room temperature.
 Depending on the temperature in your kitchen, I tend to find it is best to leave this out overnight to ensure its a good consistency for blending with your sugar.

 - Brown muscovado sugar - I usually use light brown, but dark would also work for giving an extra molasses-y intensity.
 The measurements for this are firmly packed.

 - Egg yolk - from a large egg, ideally at room temperature.
 You can save the white for other baking (such as macarons or meringues.
 Egg whites freeze well for later use.